 In this video, President Grigsby, Chairman of the Board Ken Rampolla, and other members of the Moravian community share their thoughts on this exciting new chapter in Moravian’s history.

 Simply put: we’ve grown.
 The Carnegie Classification System will move us from Baccalaureate Colleges to Master’s Colleges and Universities.
 What does this mean?
 Colleges are typically smaller and focus mainly on undergraduate education.
 Universities are larger and offer both undergraduate and graduate programs leading to master and doctoral degrees.

-Moravian College now offers both masters and doctoral programs, in addition to a robust undergraduate curriculum.
+Moravian University now offers both masters and doctoral programs, in addition to a robust undergraduate curriculum.